abessiari/fabric_model_example/README.md

      - Need to implement plugin
   - May actually solve the dependency problem

-# Node using classic language.
+# Node In A Prgramming language Like Java.

 ```
 class Resource {